-This is a fast-paced course that has a high degree of work to be done outside of class.
-You will need to be dedicated to working on it.
+This is a fast-paced course that has a high degree of work to be done on your own and completed by the dates and times that will be posted.
+You will need to be dedicated to working on it daily, and on the weekends.
 Please plan your time accordingly.
 To help with class preparation, self-study problems are provided.
 These problems are not optional; they are considered a core part of the course and material from them will be included in examinations.
-Please work through these problems on your own, and then compare your solutions to posted solutions.
+Please work through these problems on your own, and then compare your solutions to posted solutions